slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Focus on adaptability not effectiveness
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."* try to hit 10% of your followers instead of trying to hit all of them at the same time.
-- If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing? -- naval
 -->

 > *"As few as you can, as many as you must."